ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Repositories.md

 1. Find and click on the appropriate service account user or group.
 1. Confirm the **Read** permission is set to **Allow**.
 All other permissions should be "Not set" or "Deny".

 A [personal access token (PAT)](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) with scope of **Code (Read)** will also need to be created for the service account.
 This should only need to be done once per service account.

-### 4. Extra Settings for `ConfigSync` Repos
-TODO:...
+Note the expiration date, it will need to be periodically re-generated.

-### 5. Add Pipelines
+### 4. Add Pipelines
 The repo is now created and the main branch is protected.
 [Pipelines](./Pipelines.md) can be created.

 - All deployment repos should have the "configs-validation" pipeline.
 TODO: update doc when it exists

 - To use semantic versioning during deployment operations, the `Infra` repos can be setup with a git tagging pipeline, such as [version-tagging](https://github.com/ssc-spc-ccoe-cei/gcp-tools/tree/main/pipeline-samples/version-tagging).

+## Update Deployment Repo
+This section is for updating the deployment repo itself, not the YAML configs.

+As with any other change, they should be done through a PR process.

+### Update from Template
+The [gcp-repo-template](https://github.com/ssc-spc-ccoe-cei/gcp-repo-template.git) remains fairly static, but it can sometimes contain important changes.

+Follow these steps to update your deployment repo with changes from `gcp-repo-template`:

+TODO: test and add steps

+### Update `tools` Submodule
+The tools submodule can easily be updated to a new version.

+Follow these steps to
+1. Clone the deployment repo and checkout a new branch.
+1. Edit `modversions.yaml` to pin the `tools` submodule to a new [release tag](https://github.com/ssc-spc-ccoe-cei/gcp-tools/releases) or commit SHA.
+1. Clone and checkout the proper version of the tools submodule by running:
+    ```bash
+    bash modupdate.sh
+    ```
+1. If your repo contains pipelines that were created from `tools/pipeline-samples`, compare the YAML files to see if changes are required.
+1. Stage, commit and push your branch to create a PR.